thupakki/FILE-HIDING/README.md

-bih.height:-indicates the height of the bitmap image. bih.width:-indicates the width of the bitmap image. bih.biXPelsPerMeter:-indicates the size of a file which is hidden in a bitmap.
+bih.height:-indicates the height of the bitmap image. bih.width:-indicates the width of the bitmap image. bih.biXPelsPerMeter:-indicates the size of a file which is hidden in a bitmap. bih.biBitCount:-used to check whether the image is 24 bit true color RGB image.